Write data to the server.

 - A buffer variable that contains the data to be written to the

 server.
-If the variable is a String type, then the data will be written
+If the variable is a String type, then the data will

 - A numeric value which specifies the number of bytes to